-Bond Measure I provided \$11 million technology and instructional equipment modernization funds.
-This funding provides over one million dollars per year for technology upgrades, including smart classrooms, wireless infrastructure, new computers, and tablets.
+Bond Measure I passed in June 2006 included \$11 million for technology and instructional equipment modernization.
+This funding provided over one million dollars per year over ten years for technology upgrades, including smart classrooms, wireless infrastructure, new computers, and tablets.
 These funds have enabled AHC to replace office and lab computers as needed.
-These funds enabled the addition of a computer lab at the Solvang center.
+These funds enabled the addition of a computer lab at the Solvang Center.
 Between July 2006 and June 2015, \$9.8 million has been spent as shown in the chart below.
 The remaining \$1.2 million will be used during the next two years to continue to upgrade the technology.

-Figure 2 - TAC Funds spent Fall 2006 through Spring 2015
+TAC Funds spent Fail 2006 through Spring 2015